a-stepanian/BeerSource/README.md

 ## Random Notes to clean up later

+-Built app out fully before going through useContext training, so refactored to useContext so I didn't need to pass everything through as props.
+Also had to do alot of clean up to remove pointless functionality - ex: no need to have showMenu functionality outside of the navbar.
+No need to set showMenu to false in the brewery search submit handler because if a user is able to click the submit button, showMenu must already be false.

+Built app out fully before going through Router training.
+I knew this was coming but wanted the practice building componenents and using states to display "page components".
+But ultimately knew I would have to refactor everything here.

 -take form input and split at space and join with underscore to fetch api data for multiple word cities.

 -make state input field because there are multiple states with the same city name.